Ernest Lawrence: Death and legacy

 In addition to the Nobel Prize, Lawrence received the Elliott Cresson Medal and the Hughes Medal in 1937, the Comstock Prize in Physics in 1938, the Duddell Medal and Prize in 1940, the Holley Medal in 1942, the Medal for Merit in 1946, the William Procter Prize in 1951, Faraday Medal in 1952, and the Enrico Fermi Award from the Atomic Energy Commission in 1957.
+He was elected a member of the United States National Academy of Sciences in 1934, and both the American Academy of Arts and Sciences and the American Philosophical Society in 1937.
 He was made an Officer of the Legion d'Honneur in 1948, and was the first recipient of the Sylvanus Thayer Award by the US Military Academy in 1958.

 In July 1958, President Dwight D. Eisenhower asked Lawrence to travel to Geneva, Switzerland, to help negotiate a proposed Partial Nuclear Test Ban Treaty with the Soviet Union.
 AEC Chairman Lewis Strauss had pressed for Lawrence's inclusion.
 The two men had argued the case for the development of the hydrogen bomb, and Strauss had helped raise funds for Lawrence's cyclotron in 1939.
 Strauss was keen to have Lawrence as part of the Geneva delegation because Lawrence was known to favor continued nuclear testing.
 Despite suffering from a serious flare-up of his chronic ulcerative colitis, Lawrence decided to go, but he became ill while in Geneva, and was rushed back to the hospital at Stanford University.
 Surgeons removed much of his large intestine, but found other problems, including severe atherosclerosis in one of his arteries.
 He died in Palo Alto Hospital on August 27, 1958, nineteen days after his 57th birthday.
-Molly did not want a public funeral but agreed to a memorial service at the First Congregationalist Church in Berkeley.
+Molly did not want a public funeral but agreed to a memorial service at the First Congregational Church in Berkeley.
 University of California President Clark Kerr delivered the eulogy.

-Just 23 days after his death, the Regents of the University of California voted to rename two of the university's nuclear research sites after Lawrence: the Lawrence Livermore National Laboratory and the Lawrence Berkeley National Laboratory.
+Almost immediately after Lawrence's death, the Regents of the University of California voted to rename two of the university's nuclear research labs after Lawrence: the Lawrence Livermore National Laboratory and the Lawrence Berkeley National Laboratory.
 The Ernest Orlando Lawrence Award was established in his memory in 1959.
 Chemical element number 103, discovered at the Lawrence Berkeley National Laboratory in 1961, was named lawrencium after him.
 In 1968 the Lawrence Hall of Science public science education center was established in his honor.
-His papers are in the Bancroft Library at the University of California in Berkeley.
+His papers are in the Bancroft Library at the University of California, Berkeley.

-In the 1980s, Lawrence's widow petitioned the University of California Board of Regents on several occasions to remove her husband's name from the Livermore Laboratory, due to its focus on nuclear weapons Lawrence helped build, but was denied each time.
+In the 1980s, Lawrence's widow petitioned the University of California Board of Regents on several occasions to remove her husband's name from the Lawrence Livermore Laboratory, due to its focus on nuclear weapons Lawrence helped build, but was denied each time.
 She outlived her husband by more than 44 years and died in Walnut Creek, California, at the age of 92 on January 6, 2003.